CatNinjaLuna/Bi-illumination-Dichromatic-Reflection/README.md

 # Bi-illumination Dichromatic Reflection (BIDR) Analysis

-This repository contains Python implementations for analyzing and visualizing the Bi-illumination Dichromatic Reflection (BIDR) model, a computer vision technique used for understanding how surfaces appear under different lighting conditions.
+This repository explores concepts and implementations from the paper **"A bi-illuminant dichromatic reflection model for understanding images"** by Maxwell et al. (2008).
+It contains Python implementations for analyzing and visualizing the Bi-illumination Dichromatic Reflection (BIDR) model, a computer vision technique used for understanding how surfaces appear under different lighting conditions.

 ## Overview